buhrmi/inertiax/README.md

 * All navigation (including form submissions) is encapsulated within the frame that initiated the request.
 * To programmatically navigate within a different frame, make the request on the frame's router.
 Frame components export their router via `frame.router`.
 * The new `X-Inertia-Referer` header contains the URL of the frame that initiated the request.
-Use this URL instead of calling `redirect_back` on your backend, when you want to redirect the user back to the originating URL.
+Use this URL instead of the usual `referer` header, when you want to redirect the user back to the originating URL.
 * Frame content is wrapped in a `<div>` with `style="display: contents"` and `class="[frame name]"`.
 The frame's click handler is added on this div.
+* To render the response in a frame that is NOT the originating frame, you can set the target frame name in the `X-Inertia-Frame` header.

 #### Props